Workplace Calendar Service for Exchange V3 FAQs

 General

-Q: Eptura Workplace (formally iOffice) is a SaaS for workplace management.
-What is the use-case for an integration with Nylas?
+Q: Eptura Workplace is a SaaS solution for workplace management.
+What is the use case for an integration with Microsoft Outlook/Exchange?

 Q: What personal data is used e.g. name, email etc.?

-A: Eptura’s calendar service authenticates through the use of a service account with the the room resource calendar’s SMTP address/mailbox, not the individual user’s calendar mailbox.
+A: The Workplace Calendar Service V3 authenticates through the use of a service account with the the room resource calendar’s SMTP address/mailbox, not the individual user’s calendar mailbox.
 We do, by syncing events between Eptura Workplace and the customer’s email service provider via Nylas.
 We store the user’s email address as an attribute of the created event to allow us to send booking notifications.
 Eptura Workplace stores emails for all person records created by the admin in our application for the purpose of conducting operational transactions.
 We do not store PII data beyond those values needed to use the application - name, email, phone number (optional).
 We do not have permissions to the user’s calendar.

 Q: What data elements are needed for this integration?